The Bankrate promise

 Once you’ve done your homework on the property and know how you plan to finance the purchase, you’re ready to present the owner with an offer.
 This written document contains the details of the property, your contact information, the price you’re willing to pay and other terms.

 You’ll also want to include contingencies in your offer to protect yourself from factors that might make you want to walk away from the deal.
 Common contingencies with land purchases include environmental tests, septic system permits, land surveys and zoning regulations.

-There are templates available online of sample purchase agreements, but unless you’re an experienced buyer, you’ll want to get a real estate lawyer or real estate agent to prepare the offer for you.
+There are templates available online of sample purchase agreements, but unless you’re an experienced buyer, you’ll want to get a real estate lawyer or licensed agent to prepare the offer for you.

-Buying land can be more costly than buying a home, and there are different requirements for getting a land loan compared to a home purchase mortgage.
-If you intend on building a house on your land, you’ll also need to factor in construction costs.
+Buying land can be trickier and more costly than buying a home, and there are different requirements for getting a land loan compared to a home purchase mortgage.
+If you intend to build a house on your land, you’ll also need to factor in construction costs.
 A construction loan can help.